Stakeholder engagement: more than a buzzword

 Moreover, organisations of all sizes are able to implement focused surveys.
 One can either conduct the surveys yourself or hire a third-party organisation to do it for you.
 The most important part of the process is investing enough time and effort into the design of the surveys focussing on the “who” and “what” will be asked.
 Besides valuable insights, engaging with stakeholders is an effective way to manage expectations and increase communication.
 It opens up space for creative problem solving as more diverse experiences, and knowledge is shared within and across organisations.

-As much as meaningful stakeholder engagement has valuable benefits for organisations, it is not a holy grail solution to all problems; it is more a means to an end.
+As much as meaningful engagement has valuable benefits for organisations, it is not a holy grail solution to all problems; it is more a means to an end.
 For example, disagreements between stakeholders can occur.
-Here, the journey is as important as the destination.
-Even if the road is bumpy with disagreements between stakeholders, it can still result in valuable and meaningful insights.
+Here, the journey is as important as the destination and even if the road is bumpy, it can still result in valuable and meaningful insights.
 There are many ways to mitigate stakeholder engagement issues and use dissatisfied feedback appropriately.
-When conducting surveys, it is imperative that the sample is representative and inclusive.
-This means continuously ensuring that one group of individuals is not systematically being ignored in the process.
-Typically, stakeholder feedback is interpreted by taking averages; however, using a standard deviation might be more appropriate for specific situations.
+Typically, stakeholder feedback is interpreted by taking averages; however, using standard deviation might be more appropriate.
 In light of disagreements, it remains essential to track these stakeholder experiences through continuous short and focused engagements.

 Overall, we need to get minimum expectations in place to raise the bar when speaking about and implementing stakeholder engagement.
-Meaningful stakeholder engagement needs to transition from being just a buzzword to being the new norm.
-Although there is no one-size-fits-all solution, every organisation can leap forward with focussed surveys as the first step towards efficient but meaningful stakeholder engagement.
+Meaningful engagement needs to transition from being just a buzzword to being the new norm.
+Although there is no one-size-fits-all solution, every organisation can take that leap forward; by conducting focussed surveys as the first step towards efficient but meaningful stakeholder engagement.